TalkingQuickly/talkingquickly.github.io/_drafts/2021-02-01-installing-openldap-on-kubernetes.md

 In this case `dc=ssotest,dc=staging,dc=talkingquickly,dc=co,dc=uk` is the base domain I'm using for my test Kubernetes cluster.
 For the purposes of setting up our LDAP server, this is just an internal identifier, so does not need to map to any sort of DNS.

 The `customLdifFiles` section is being used to pre-seed the LDAP database.
-In this case with two `organizationalUnit`'s, one `People` will be used to store individual users and another `Group` will be used to store Groups. `OU`s can be though of simplistically as analogous to folders in a traditional file system, [this article on ous](ttps://www.theurbanpenguin.com/openldap-ous/) is well worth a read to get a better understanding for how they fit together.
+In this case with two `organizationalUnit`'s, one of type `People` which will be used to store individual users and another with type `Group` will be used to store Groups. `OU`s can be though of simplistically as analogous to folders in a traditional file system, [this article on ous](ttps://www.theurbanpenguin.com/openldap-ous/) is well worth a read to get a better understanding for how they fit together.

-We can install OpenLDAP with the following command:
+We can now install OpenLDAP with the following command:

 ```bash
 helm upgrade --install openldap ./charts/openldap --values openldap/values-openldap.yml